 \$2,000,000 was received from the proceeds of the sale of Belmont's cable system.
 An additional \$943,949.24 was appropriated into the fund by Town Meeting in 2001.
 All proceeds from the voluntary tax bill check-off for capital projects are deposited into this account.
+Policy:

-The Town will cooperate and encourage efforts to maximize private contributions and monitor state budget appropriations for potential state matching funds.
+The Town will encourage private contributions and monitor state budget appropriations for potential state matching funds.